nzgamer41/MTGBulkSingles/README.md

 ## Usage

 1. Prepare your decklist in MTG Arena format (plain text file).
-2. Run the application from the command line:
+2. Run the application from the command line (or drag 'n' drop your text file onto the EXE on Windows):
     `MTGBulkSingles.exe <path to decklist>`

 Example:
-    `MTGBulkSingles.exe mydeck.txt`
+    ```
+    MTGBulkSingles.exe mydeck.txt
+    ```

 3. On first run, a `settings.json` file will be created.
 You can edit this file to adjust options such as: